The Principles of Diffusion Models: Change-of-Variable For Measures: Girsanov's Theorem in Diffusion Models

 Let $\bm{\delta}_t := \rvf(\rvx_t, t) - \tilde{\rvf}(\rvx_t, t)$ represent the difference in drifts for the given path $\rvx_t$.

 \paragraph{Girsanov's Likelihood Ratio.} Girsanov's theorem provides a fundamental likelihood ratio between these two ways of interpreting \emph{the same observed path}.
 It states: \begin{mdframed}

 \end{mdframed} This compact formula is an exponential of two integrals.
-The first is an Itô integral, while the second is a standard Riemann integral.
+The first is an It\^o integral, while the second is a standard Riemann integral.
 This ratio is crucial in diffusion models, allowing us to bridge between different data generation processes and to evaluate model likelihoods.

 Girsanov's theorem is best understood as a change-of-variable formula for \emph{measures}.
 Just as a change of variables in calculus transforms an integral between coordinate systems via the Jacobian determinant, Girsanov's theorem provides the corresponding factor (the Radon–Nikodym derivative) to transform probabilities or expectations between two stochastic processes, when the drift changes but the diffusion remains the same.